 Clock Moon Dial History

-In the 1700's clocks started to have the hump on the top of the clock dial for the moon phase.
-The arched dial was able to accommodate the lunar display disk.
+In the 1700's clocks began to have the hump on the top of the clock dial for the moon phase.
+The dial arch was able to accommodate the lunar display disk.
 The moon was painted on the disk and the disk would rotate once a month.
 It was a simple and practical addition to the clock.

-Some clock dials with the arch were produced with alternate animations besides the moon phase.
-Rocking ships and jumping deer figures among other things would rock back and forth.
+Some clock dials with the arch were made with alternate animations besides the moon phase.
+Ships and jumping deer figures among other things would rock back and forth.
 These animations did not have any practical functionality as the phase of the moon did.
-It was a simple design and was connected to the pendulum motion.
-If the pendulum move, the animation would rock, they were connected.
+It was a simple design in connection to the pendulum motion.
+With the swing of the pendulum, the animation would rock.